gladaki/Geolog-Petrophysical-Python-Loglans-Wells-layouts/README.md

 # Geolog Python loglan, layouts, data and wells examples
-The objective of this project is to present a variety of Geolog loglans that have been written in python to demonstrate the capabilities of Geolog python loglan where all well data is being sourced from a Geolog well.
+The objective of this project is to present a variety of Geolog loglans that have been written in python to demonstrate the capabilities of Geolog python loglan where all well data is being sourced from Geolog wells.

 ## At this time there are four (4) different projects